Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant ensembles from XXZ networks

 \subsection{Long-time averaged channels}

-The individual maps and steady-channels for $N>3$ require a similar, but longer computation. the two topologies of XXZ-clusters for.
+The individual maps and steady-channels for $N>3$ require a similar, but longer computation.
 We also discuss features of the reduced dynamics found for the computed ensembles, i.e. whether they are time-local for certain initial states and other average properties.
-Details of the map components as a function of time, and some additional plots of that time-dependence, can be found in the Appendix.
+The dynamical map components as a function of time for the completely connected network are found in Eq.(\ref{eq:CC})-Eq.(\ref{eq:CC8}).
+And the dynamical map components as a function of time for the ring connected network are found in Eq.(\ref{eq:l34qubitting})-Eq.(\ref{eq:RC}).